ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 This document contains all user-facing text from the website, organized by page and section.
 Use this for expert review and refinement.

 **Last Updated:** Current as of latest website rewrite with calm, technical, minimal tone.
 Updated with new pricing structure (Free Fit Check, Starter Build, Hourly Development, Complete System).
+Project detail pages refactored to consistent structure (Hero Summary, Role & Duration, Client Problem, Solution Overview, Key Features, Tech Stack with Architecture, Technical Implementation/What It Does/Technical Foundations, Lessons Learned, CTA).
+Engineering Notes section removed.
+Tech Stack consolidated into horizontal cards with architecture descriptions.
+All project descriptions updated to honest, accurate representations without inflated metrics.

 ---